Lumi-supercomputer/lumi-userguide/docs/overview/overview.md

 [LUMI-D][lumi-d] data analytics hardware partition featuring large memory nodes (4 TB) and some NVIDIA A40 GPUs for data visualization.

-Data storage on LUMI is provided by the [LUMI-P][lumi-p] parallel filesystem hardware partition, the [LUMI-F][lumi-f] flash based parallel filesystem hardware partition, and the [LUMI-O][lumi-o] object storage hardware partition for a total of 117 PB of storage space.
+Data storage on LUMI is provided by the [LUMI-P][lumi-p] parallel file system hardware partition, the [LUMI-F][lumi-f] flash based parallel file system hardware partition, and the [LUMI-O][lumi-o] object storage hardware partition for a total of 117 PB of storage space.